MarufZak/study-logs/nodejs-design-patterns/README.md

 ### Writable

 A `Writable` stream represents a data destination, for example file in filesystem, a database table, a socket, or standard output interface.
 In Node.js, all of these are implemented with `Writable` abstract class from `stream` module.

+To write to a writable stream we need to invoke `writable.write(chunk, [encoding], [callback])` method.
+Encoding is `utf8` by default, and callback fn is called when chunk is flushed to the underlying resource to indicate successful or failed operation (if we pass `Error` as an argument), and if error it can be caught by `error` event emitted by writable.

+Note that the `write` method of writable is not asynchronous unless async API is used inside.
+You can verify this by logging some message.
+But the callback provided is run async.

+To signal that no more data will be written, we can invoke `writable.end([chunk], [encoding], [callback])` , where chunk is final chunk to stream, and callback is equivalent to registering listener to `finish` event, which is fired when all data in stream has been flushed into underlying resource.